 The SNS (sympathetic nervous system) is responsible for the body’s “fight-or-flight” response, while the PSNS (parasympathetic nervous system) is responsible for “rest-and-digest” functions.
 Their relative activity may change throughout the day depending on a number of different factors, and many people who practice yoga or meditation like to track how their practice tips the balance.

 However, it’s the sum of their activity that’s most important — a number that’s too low may indicate that you’re exhausted and need some rest.

 Coherence shows how synchronized your brain, heart, and respiratory system are.

 When your systems are synced up, you are less irritable, tend to think more rationally and work more effectively, are ready to make important decisions and complete complex tasks, and feel balanced in general.

 HRV Score assesses heart rate variability based on lnRMSSD — the natural logarithm of RMSSD.
-RMSSD, in turn, is a key variability metric reflecting parasympathetic nervous system activity.
+In turn, RMSSD is a key variability metric reflecting parasympathetic nervous system activity.

 The higher your HRV Score is, the better off you are.
 100% means ideal variability, when the sky is your limit — whether we’re talking mental or physical activities.

-Important note: Free users can see all scores and their detailed descriptions during the first 5 days following signup.
+Important note: Free users can see all scores and their detailed descriptions during the first 5 days following their sign-up.
 After that, only Productivity, Energy, and Stress scores remain available.
 To get unrestricted access, upgrade to Welltory Pro.
 See what other benefits you’ll get with Welltory Pro.